Marlingford

-Marlingford is a village and former civil parish, 6 mi west of Norwich, now in the parish of Marlingford and Colton, in the South Norfolk district, in the county of Norfolk, England.
+Marlingford is a village and former civil parish, 6 mi west of Norwich, now in the parish of Marlingford and Colton, in the South Norfolk district, Norfolk, England.
 In 1931 the parish had a population of 181.

 Features

 Marlingford has a church called St Mary, and a pub called The Marlingford Bell on Bawburgh Road.

 History

 The name "Marlingford" is uncertain but may mean 'ford of Mearthel's people' or 'ford at Marthing'.
-Marlingford was recorded in the Domesday Book as Marthingheforda/Merlingeforda.
+Marlingford was recorded in the Domesday Book of 1086 as Marthingheforda and Merlingeforda.
 On 25 March 1885 part of Easton parish was transferred to Marlingford.
 On 1 April 1935 the parish of Colton was merged with Marlingford.
-In 2001 the new parish was renamed to "Marlingford and Colton".
+In 2001 the new parish was renamed "Marlingford and Colton".